jliu-v/CSC520-project/README.md

   - `-g` is the ghost agent.
 We chose to use the `DirectionalGhost` agent which decide on their actions based on their Manhattan distance to Pacman.
   - `-n` is the number of game runs.
 We ran 350 games for the experiment.
   - `-q` is quietTextGraphics mode which generates minimal output and no graphics.
 This allows us to run the experiments faster and with less overhead.
 Users can leave this out and run a smaller number of games to see the agent in action.

+## Contributions
+As mentioned earlier, this project game environment was sourced.
+Here are our modifications and contributions to the environment for our project:
+- MultiAgents.py
+  - Function scoreEvaluationFunction()
+  - Class AlphaBetaAgent()
+- contrib/util.py
+- game.py
+  - Game.run(): added replay buffer for RL training and record game results
+- pacman.py
+  - ClassicGameRules.newGame()